LSEG-API-Samples/Article.RTO.TestClient/README.md

 [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) gives you seamless and holistic access to all of the Refinitiv content (whether real-time or non-real-time, analytics or alternative datasets), commingled with your content, enriching, integrating, and distributing the data through a single interface, delivered wherever you need it.
 As part of the Refinitiv Data Platform, the Refinitiv Real-Time - Optimized (RTO) gives you access to best-in-class Real-Time market data delivered in the cloud.
 Refinitiv Real-Time - Optimized is a new delivery mechanism for RDP, using the AWS (Amazon Web Services) cloud.

-When you got the RTO access credential (either V1 or [V2 Authentication](https://developers.refinitiv.com/en/article-catalog/article/changes-to-customer-access-and-identity-management--refinitiv-re)), you surely want to test the credential and the connection to verify if your environment (Dev, UAT, Production, etc) can access to RTO.
-The credential test is very simple via few basic cURL commands.
-However, to real-time streaming connection test is much more complex and you need to run RTSDK RTO Quick Start example application ([C/C++](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc/quick-start), [Java](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/quick-start#rtsdk-ema-eta-quick-start-connecting-to-refinitiv-real-time-optimized), [C#](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk/quick-start)) or the [WebSocket API RTO examples](https://github.com/Refinitiv/websocket-api/tree/master/Applications/Examples/RDP).
+When you got the RTO access credential (either V1 or [V2 Authentication](https://developers.refinitiv.com/en/article-catalog/article/changes-to-customer-access-and-identity-management--refinitiv-re)), you surely want to test the credential and the connection to verify if your environment (Dev, UAT, Production, etc) can access RTO.
+The credential test is very simple via a few basic cURL commands.
+However, to real-time streaming connection test is much more complex and you need to run the RTSDK RTO Quick Start example application ([C/C++](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc/quick-start), [Java](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/quick-start#rtsdk-ema-eta-quick-start-connecting-to-refinitiv-real-time-optimized), [C#](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk/quick-start)) or the [WebSocket API RTO examples](https://github.com/Refinitiv/websocket-api/tree/master/Applications/Examples/RDP).

-If you are the developers, using those RTSDK/WebSocket API examples are quite straightforward.
-However, if you are the System Admin or *just want to test the RTO connection on your environment* setting up the SDK or API environment might be too complicate for what you need.
+If you are the developer, using those RTSDK/WebSocket API examples is quite straightforward.
+However, if you are the System Admin or *just want to test the RTO connection on your environment* setting up the SDK or API environment might be too complicated for what you need.
 Fortunately, there is the **Refinitiv Real-Time's testclient tool** that can connect and consume real-time data from RTO in a simple command.

 This article shows how to use the testclient tool to verify and test the RTO connection (both RSSL and WebSocket) and subscription.